Obert Mpofu: Minister of Mines

 When the ZANU-PF–MDC national unity government was sworn in on 13 February 2009, Mpofu became Minister of Mines.

 Minister of Transport and Infrastructure

 Mpofu was appointed as Minister of Transport and Infrastructure in February 2014 and served until 2015.

 Minister of Macro-Economic Planning and Investment Promotion

 Mpofu was Minister of Macro-Economic Planning and Investment Promotion from 2015 until 2017.

 Minister of Home Affairs

-Following the dissolution of the Cabinet of Zimbabwe in 2017, it was announced that Robert Mugabe's successor Emmerson Mnangagwa had allowed only Patrick Chinamasa and Simbarashe Mumbengegwi to remain as acting ministers of Finance and Foreign Affairs respectively until the appointment of a new cabinet.
+Mpofu was appointed as Minister of Home Affairs in October 2017.
+Following the dissolution of the Cabinet of Zimbabwe in November 2017, it was announced that Robert Mugabe's successor Emmerson Mnangagwa had allowed only Patrick Chinamasa and Simbarashe Mumbengegwi to remain as acting ministers of Finance and Foreign Affairs respectively until the appointment of a new cabinet.
 However, Mpofu was appointed as Minister of Home Affairs and Culture in the new cabinet.
-Mpofu was later removed from the Mnangagwa Cabinet in September 2018.
+Mpofu was removed from the Mnangagwa Cabinet in September 2018, one of several more senior ministers who were dropped in the cabinet reshuffle.

+Member of Parliament

+He was first elected in 1980 as the Provincial Member for Matabeleland North.
+From 1995 to 1999 he was the Member of Parliament from the former Bubi-Umguza Constituency.
+But Mpofu lost the seat in 2000 to an MDC-T candidate.

+Umguza constituency

+Mpofu was elected as the ZANU-PF candidate for the House of Assembly seat from Umguza constituency in the 2004 election.
+Mpofu was again nominated for that post in March 2008 parliamentary election.
+Mpofu was initially endorsed as unopposed, but Mark Mbayiwa challenged this in court and was successful in getting Mpofu's unopposed endorsement overturned.